ZenithResearch/TechnicalAssessment2023/Task1/README.md

 ## Installation

-1. Clone this repository: `git clone https://github.com/example/discord-plugin.git`
+1. Clone this repository
-2. Navigate to the project directory: `cd discord-plugin`
+2. Navigate to the project directory: `cd Task1`
 3. Install the required packages: `npm install`
 4. Create a `config.js` file at the root of the project and add the following: